The Fear (Keneally novel): Notes

-In an interview conducted to coincide with the release of his novel Shame and the Captivesin 2013 Susan Wyndham noted: "The Cowra breakout featured briefly – and inaccurately, he says now – in Keneally's second novel, The Fear, which he has described dismissively as the obligatory account of a novelist's childhood.
+In an interview conducted to coincide with the release of his novel Shame and the Captives in 2013 Susan Wyndham noted: "The Cowra breakout featured briefly – and inaccurately, he says now – in Keneally's second novel, The Fear, which he has described dismissively as the obligatory account of a novelist's childhood.
 It is one of many recurring themes in his life and work."

 The working title of the book was No Need for Spoils.

+Keneally revised the novel in the late 1980s and it was republished under the title By the Line by the University of Queensland Press in 1989.